Arts and Culture

 Art + Design, Art History, Art Education

 The Department of Art + Design, Art History, Art Education provides a rich experience in the fine arts for students and for the larger Towson area community.
-The department hosts lectures by prominent artists, critics, art historians and curators in addition to annual exhibitions.
-The galleries exhibit works of living artists of the past 40 years, as well as emerging artists and students.
-Student organizations in the department arrange for trips to museums, outreach opportunities and community service learning.
+The department hosts lectures by prominent artists, critics, art historians, and curators in addition to annual exhibitions.
+The galleries exhibit works of living artists of the past 50 years, as well as emerging artists and students.
+Student organizations in the department arrange for trips to museums, outreach opportunities, and community service learning.

 Electronic Media & Film

-The Department of Electronic Media & Film (EMF) sponsors a thematic film series and co-hosts the TU Military & Veterans Film Series each fall.
-During the spring term, EMF sponsors the Bridges to the World International Film Festival and the Media Arts Festival.
-The department also showcases student work at the end of each semester.
+The Department of Electronic Media & Film (EMF) sponsors a thematic film series each fall and, during the spring term, co-sponsors the Bridges to the World International Film Festival.
+The department also hosts the End of Semester screenings and the annual Media Arts Festival, both of which showcase student works.
 Alumni, student, and department-sponsored screenings and visiting artist talks are scheduled throughout the year.
 EMF has a number of student groups, including the student-run radio (XTSR) and NBS (National Broadcasting Society).